On this page

-This type of regulation is known as domestic regulation of services.
-While these regulations may be needed they can also make trade difficult.
+This type of regulation is known as “domestic regulation” of services.
+While these regulations are legitimate, if poorly designed they can also make trade difficult.

 For example an accountant who may be thinking of working in another market might need particular qualifications and/or a licence in that market before they can begin work.
-Domestic regulation rules aim to make sure that the accountant is able to do business without too much difficulty.
+Domestic regulation rules aim to make sure that processes are impartial, transparent and fair so that the accountant is able to apply for the license or qualification to do business without too much difficulty.

-These types of regulatory requirements can be time consuming and force businesses to pay large compliance costs.
+In some instances these types of regulatory requirements can be time consuming and force businesses to pay large compliance costs.
 They can reduce New Zealand exporters’ ability to operate efficiently and competitively in export markets.
-Rules on how regulation is designed are commonly found in many of New Zealand’s free trade agreements, but the existing World Trade Organisation (WTO) rules that apply to a wider range of economies are less developed.
+Rules on how services domestic regulation is designed are commonly found in many of New Zealand’s free trade agreements, but the existing World Trade Organisation (WTO) rules that apply to a wider range of economies have until now been less developed.

 Who is involved?

 At the WTO 11th Ministerial Conference in Buenos Aires a group of 59 WTO members issued a Joint Statement announcing the start of negotiations for rules on domestic regulation of services.

 As the negotiations continued, more WTO Members joined the process, and in December 2021, 67 WTO Members adopted a Declaration announcing the successful conclusion of negotiations.
 See a full list of Members involved(external link).